ASE A1 Engine Repair Practice Test

 Answer C is wrong.
 A stuck closed oil bypass valve would result in a ballooned oil filter.
 The oil filter oil bypass valve opens to prevent catastrophic oil starvation.

 Answer D is correct.
-Each of these conditions would result in a ballooned oil filter except worn bearings.
+Each condition would result in a ballooned oil filter except for worn crankshaft bearings.

 Automotive measuring tool.